28 Aircraft Equations of Motion

 which again confirms that tighter vertical maneuvers are best flown at lower airspeeds.

-Perfect Loop Maneuver
+Perfect Circular Loop Maneuver

-As previously discussed, lift on the wing must be sufficient to overcome the weight of the aircraft and to produce the centripetal acceleration to execute a circular flight path in a vertical plane.
+As previously discussed, lift on the wing must be sufficient to overcome the weight of the airplane and to produce the centripetal acceleration to execute a circular flight path in a vertical plane.
 The lift required is

 where at the bottom of the loop and at the top.
 The corresponding load factor will be